 Crossfade * Erica Denham * Amina * Savear * Pan * Rachel Elise Kats * Weaving the Fate * The Papa String Band * Jeff Norwood * Charles Z. Williams

-Singer/guitarist Murray Baroody of Tootie & The Jones is celebrating his 50th birthday in 2015 by writing and recording his own songs with his new band The Distributors.
-The project is being recorded at the Jam Room Studio, featuring the studio's owner bassist Jay Matheson and drummer Steve Sancho.
+Singer/guitarist Murray Baroody of Tootie & The Jones celebrated his 50th birthday in 2015 by writing and recording his own songs with his new band The Distributors.
+The project was recorded at the Jam Room Studio, featuring the studio's owner bassist Jay Matheson and drummer Steve Sancho.
 The blues-based rock band records in a 70s studio playing in a room together.
 Baroody has been playing Columbia gigs for many years doing covers with Tootie & The Jones.
-The Distributors are playing a free show at the Jam Room Music Festival on October 3, 2015.
+The Distributors played a free show at the Jam Room Music Festival on October 3, 2015.

 The three day Hudson Music Fest was held August 9-11, 2013 Downtown brought in record traffic to merchants.
 In its third year, the festival was organized by Chad Weckler and Rob Johansen.
 The event has been called a boost for local culture and businesses such as Le Perche, Nolita's Cafe and Bakery, The Cascades, A Taste of India, American Glory, Park Falafel and Pizza and Hudson Wine Merchants.
 Some of the venues included Helsinki, the Spotty Dog and the Hudson Opera House.
 The festival was written about in this John Mason article 8/16/2013 in the Register-Star.